yepher/livekit_info/examples/home_assistant/README.md

 - Home Assistant instance (local or remote)
 - The dependencies listed in `requirements.txt`

+For simplicity and make it more accessible to folks it is using OpenAI, Silero, and Deepgram.
+You can change this to use all local services by switching to Ollama and any TTS, STT that you may have available.

 ## Environment Variables

 Create a `.env` file in the project root (or set these variables in your environment):